 Commit to Foot Exercises and Relaxation Techniques

-As with everything, an ounce of prevention is worth a pound of cure, and putting a bit of time into these simple routines can have a big impact on your foot health:
+As with everything, an ounce of prevention is worth a pound of cure, and putting a bit of time into these simple foot exercises can have a big impact on your foot health:

 Calf Raises – Stand up straight, then push through the balls of your feet and raise your heel until you are standing on your toes; lower slowly back to the start and repeat.
 For balance, place your hand on a counter or table as you do it, becoming more stable over time.
 Raises not only keep your calves strong, they also maintain achilles tendon strength and are often used in physical therapy for tendon injury recovery.